Manage Your Student Loan Debt

 This is a tax assistance program for low, moderate and fixed income households.
 United Way was instrumental in obtaining multiple grants enabling the program to purchase laptops, printers and additional equipment for all seven of the AARP sites, which file online.
 The average adjusted gross income of our clients in 2020 was $37,004 and over 65% of our clients are over the age of 60 in Gloucester County.

-AARP volunteers are at the UWGC office site three days a week from early February through the deadline of April 15th.
+AARP volunteers are at the UWGC office site two days a week from early February through the deadline of April 15th, 2023.
 For the 2020 tax filing year, in Gloucester County, a total of 934 clients, of which 348 clients were serviced through the United Way of Gloucester County site.
 Clients from Gloucester County were served in filing federal and state returns, $1,202,398 was received in total refunds and $479,566 from UWGC clients.
 This service saved households an estimated $142,500 in filing fees across the county and $52,200 just for participants from United Way of Gloucester County site.
 Since the inception of the program in 2009, the initiative has saved County residents over $4,027,450 in filing fees.

 Day of Action